ashishps1/awesome-low-level-design/problems/car-rental-system.md

-# Designing an Elevator System
+# Designing a Car Rental System

 In this blog post, we will explore the object-oriented design and implementation of a Car Rental System (CRS) using Java.